smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 ```

 ### Manually Sending Data
 Once the audio stream is connected, data may be easily passed to the Head Unit.
 The function `sendAudioData:` provides us with whether or not the PCM Audio Data was successfully transferred to the Head Unit.
 If your app is in a state that it is unable to send audio data, this method will return a failure.
+If successful playback will begin immediately.

 ##### Objective-C
 ```objective-c